Pometry/Raphtory/README.md

 ### Create/Load a graph

-Save a raphtory graph and set the `GRAPH_DIRECTORY` to point to the directory containing the graph.
+Save a raphtory graph and set the `GRAPH_DIRECTORY` environment variable to point to the directory containing the graph.

 <details>